Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

 Many people choose to spread the 30 minutes out across the day, such as going for a 10-minute walk three times a day.

-Another important thing to remember is the 150 minutes applies to moderate exercise – 75 minutes of intense exercise produces the same effects that 150 minutes of moderate exercise does.
+Another important thing to remember is that 150 minutes of moderate exercise – 75 minutes of intense exercise produces the same effects that 150 minutes of moderate exercise does.

 Therefore, you could do 15 minutes of intense exercise 5 days a week, such as going for a run or swimming at high intensity.